lokidoki102/tp/docs/DeveloperGuide.md

 1. **Duplicate name**<br>
    **Test case:** `editSeller 1 n/John Doe`<br>
-    Expected: An error message indicating that "This person already exists in the address book."
+    Expected: An error message indicating that "This person already exists in EstateEase."
 2. **Wrong type**<br>
    **Test case:** `editSeller 2 n/Jessi Oliverson`<br>
     Expected: An error message indicating that "The person you are trying to edit is not a seller."